BerlingskeMedia/react-typescript-exercise-1/specs/Case-1.md

-# Junior dev specs
+# Case 1: Junior to Mid level dev specs

-See how many of the exercises you can complete in the time alloted.
+See how many of the exercises you can complete in the time alloted (60 mins).

-Prefer quality over quantity and explain your thought process and engineering mindset behind decisions.
+We prefer engineering quality over quantity.
+We will ask you to explain your thought process behind decisions made.

 You may skip an exercise if you´re stuck and unsure and move on to the next one.

+## Feature branches

+- `responsive-products`
+- `product-filters`
+- `shopping-basket`
+- `filter-hook`

 ## Exercise 1: Load and display products

+Feature branch:  `display-products`

 Use the hooks `useEffect` and `useState` to load products and display them in a list For now simply display the `name` of each product